SquizAI/VibeCoding_1101/Chapter_01_The_Vibe_Coding_Revolution/Chapter_01_Beginner.md

 1. Deepen your understanding of programming fundamentals
 2. Learn more about how to effectively communicate with AI tools
-3. Build increasingly complex projects using the Unified Agentic approach
+3. Build increasingly complex projects using the Vibe Coding approach
 4. Join communities of other Vibe Coders to share experiences and tips

 Remember, Vibe Coding isn't about avoiding learning to code—it's about learning to code differently, with AI as your partner in the process.
 Embrace the journey, be curious, and don't be afraid to experiment!